Degree Requirements for the BA in Ayurveda Wellness

 Note: Students may fulfill all or some of their requirements for biology by having completed equivalent undergraduate coursework at an accredited university within last five years and earned a grade of “B-” or higher.
 Undergraduate degree students can apply transfer credits to cover the general education requirements, electives, and up to half the coursework in the major for a maximum of 70 total credits.

-To graduate with a BS in Ayurveda Wellness, students must successfully complete all requirements for the bachelor’s degree.
+To graduate with a BA in Ayurveda Wellness, students must successfully complete all requirements for the bachelor’s degree.
 Students must also complete the following required courses totaling 30 credits:

 FOR 479: Maharishi Vastu Architecture (2 credits)

 In this course, students will be introduced to the range and application of Maharishi Vāstu architecture.
 Students will learn how the principles of Sthāpatya Veda apply with equal relevance to their own physiology, the layout of buildings and cities, the arrangement of galaxies in the universe, and the structuring dynamics of consciousness.
 Students will also become acquainted with natural and energy-efficient construction, and will understand the relationship of these contemporary interests with the timeless 2016/17 32 knowledge of Vedic architecture.
 This course alone does not prepare students sufficiently to start designing Vāstu houses.
 Prerequisite for undergraduates: FOR 103

 PH 230: Maharishi AyurVeda Course on Aromatherapy (4 credits)